JasselD/JasselNotes/Y2S2/ENEL611/Switching Concepts/Broadcast Domains.md

 Layer 2 Broadcast Details
 - Layer 2 broadcast:
-	- Frame's destination MAC address is set to all binary one
+	- Frame's destination MAC address is set to all binary ones
+		- Example: (FF:FF:FF:FF:FF:FF)
+- Mac Broadcast Domain:
+	- All devices to the LAN that receives and process Layer 2 broadcast frames

+Switch Behavior with Broadcas